-The 107 acre subject drainage basin was historically developed for agricultural and residential uses and more recently for industrial uses (gravel and rock mining).
-The tributary in the subject reach receives inputs primarily from the ponds with additional inputs from undeveloped forest lands and residential runoff from developed lands.
-The subject ponds, wetlands, and tributaries have a negligible contribution to flow in downstream waters.
-Water quality and habitat conditions in downstream TNW waters are not affected by residential runoff from the subject basin.
+The 1.8 square mile subject drainage basin has been extensively developed for residential and commercial uses.
+The non-RPW tributary (ditch system) in the subject reach receives inputs primarily from runoff from developed lands.
+These flows are treated via stormwater ponds before entering Maddox Creek.
+The subject wetlands and tributary have a negligible contribution to flow in downstream waters; flows from the wetland to Maddox Creek are ephemeral.
+Water quality and habitat conditions in downstream TNW waters are not affected by runoff from the subject basin.
 Flows from the subject drainage basin have no noticeable effect on downstream TNWs or the habitat they contain.

-Essential Fish Habitat for Pacific Salmon (designated under the Magnuson-Stevens Fishery Conservation and Management Act) occurs in Saar Creek 1.6 miles downstream from the subject reach.
-Endangered Species Act listed steelhead and chinook salmon utilize the U.S. waters of the Strait of Georgia 92 river miles downstream; listed bull trout may occur in the Sumas River south of the U. S./Canada border, but the location is upstream of the Saar Creek/Sumas River confluence.
-There is no designated Critical Habitat for any species in the review area.
+Essential Fish Habitat for Pacific Salmon (designated under the Magnuson-Stevens Fishery Conservation and Management Act) occurs in Maddox Creek at the end of the subject reach.
+Endangered Species Act listed steelhead, bull trout and chinook salmon utilize the waters of the South Fork Skagit River 7.7 river miles downstream.
+Designated Critical Habitat for steelhead, bull trout and chinook salmon occur the South Fork Skagit River 7.7 river miles downstream .

-Associated pond and wetland functions in the drainage basin are moderate wildlife habitat and habitat diversity, minimal enhanced food web support, minimal floodwater storage/attenuation, and minimal sediment input reduction and toxin removal.
+Associated wetland functions in the drainage basin are minimal wildlife habitat and habitat diversity, minimal enhanced food web support, minimal floodwater storage/attenuation, and minimal sediment input reduction and toxin removal.
+Associated functions of the tributary system is moderate flow conveyance (during rain events) and minimal sediment input reduction and toxin removal (from stormwater ponds).

-Because of the minimal flow contribution resulting from the pond outfall downstream through the drainage basin, the ability of the pond and wetlands to create and transfer organic carbon which would support the downstream food web in Saar Creek and the Strait of Georgia is negligible (if any).
-The ponds and wetlands do not contribute to improving water quality in Saar Creek and the Strait of Georgia; sediment and toxin inputs to the pond are minimal at best.
-The basin wetlands and ponds may have an extremely minor ability to attenuate downstream flooding by reducing peak flow in the basin during major storm events and attenuating erosion by detaining high flows during storms and reduce the duration of erosive flows, thus decreasing downstream erosion in streams.
-However, given the contributing area, the volume of water the subject ponds, wetlands, and tributaries intercepts is negligible in relation to the input from other sources in the area.
+Because of the minimal flow contribution resulting from the wetland downstream through the drainage basin, the ability of the wetlands and tributary system to create and transfer organic carbon which would support the downstream food web in Maddox Creek and the South Fork Skagit River is negligible (if any).
+The wetlands do not contribute to improving water quality in Maddox Creek and the South Fork Nooksack River; sediment and toxin inputs to the wetland are minimal at best and are treated by stormwater facilities.
+The basin wetlands and tributary system may have an extremely minor ability to attenuate downstream flooding by reducing peak flow in the basin during major storm events by detaining flows during storms.
+However, given the contributing area, the volume of water the subject wetlands and tributaries intercepts is negligible in relation to the input from other sources in the area.